Fire at leisure centre on third night of disorder in Northern Ireland

 A fire broke out at Larne Leisure Centre following vandalism at the facility, amid several nights of disorder in Northern Ireland.

-A fire broke out at Larne Leisure Centre following vandalism at the facility during several nights of disorder in Northern Ireland.
+A fire broke out at Larne Leisure Centre following vandalism at the facility on the third night of disorder in Northern Ireland.

 Masked individuals smashed windows at the leisure centre in Co Antrim on Wednesday and set fires outside which spread inside.

+Mid and East Antrim Borough Council said the facility had been designated as an emergency rest centre for those in urgent need following disturbances in nearby Ballymena but the families had been safely relocated elsewhere.

+Police and firefighters worked to bring the blaze under control on Wednesday night.

-The attack coincided with a third night of public disorder in the town of Ballymena, 30 minutes away from Larne.
+The fire coincided with a third night of public disorder in Ballymena, 30 minutes away from Larne.

-Local Alliance MLA Danny Donnelly said in a social media post: “Larne leisure centre has been attacked by masked thugs.
+Dozens of police officers have been injured during the sustained unrest while multiple properties and vehicles have been set on fire.

 Demonstrators who gathered on Bridge Street near the residential area were told to disperse shortly before 9pm after a firework was thrown at officers.

-Missiles were thrown at officers in the Clonavon Terrace area on Wednesday night.
+They came under sustained attack as those participating in disorder hurled petrol bombs, masonry and fireworks at police vehicles and officers standing nearby.

+Elsewhere, social media footage appeared to show an established fire on train tracks running through Coleraine.

-Earlier, a senior officer said the Police Service of Northern Ireland (PSNI) had requested support from colleagues in the rest of the UK following further violence in Ballymena.
+Earlier, a senior officer said the PSNI had requested support from colleagues in the rest of the UK following further violence in Ballymena.

 PSNI Assistant Chief Constable Ryan Henderson said the force would be bringing extra officers, vehicles and equipment to areas where unrest has flared.